Her Majesty's Dog: Release

 In Japan, Akita Shoten collected the chapters into 11 tankōbon volumes published under the Princess Comics imprint from October 2001 to May 2006.
 In North America, Go!
 Comi licensed the series in English as one of its first four manga acquisitions; they published all 11 volumes from October 2005 to December 2008.
 The series went out-of-print when Go!
 Comi shut down in 2010.

 Reception

+Her Majesty's Dog had received positive reviews by readers for its character design and storytelling.
+It is generally considered a "fun comic" to read.
+It's average rating on the MyAnimeList website is 7.67/10 and the first chapter of it has an average rating of 3.97/5 on the Goodreads website.